kestra-io/docs/content/docs/16.faq/pebble.md

 Most of Kestra's tasks expose output values.
 You can access those outputs in other tasks by using `outputs.<task_name>.<output_name>`.
 Every task output can be found in the corresponding task documentation.

-In the example below we use the `value` outputs of the `io.kestra.core.tasks.debugs.Return` task in the downstream task.
+In the example below, we use the `value` outputs of the `io.kestra.core.tasks.debugs.Return` task in the downstream task.

 ```yaml
 id: input_string